Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Rate estimates include $500 physical damage deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 U.S. states and Journey trim levels.
+Includes $500 policy deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and Journey models.

-Using a 40-year-old driver as an example, Dodge Journey insurance prices go from as low as $496 for the bare minimum liability coverage to a high of $2,854 for a driver that may need high-risk insurance.
+For a 40-year-old driver, Dodge Journey insurance rates range from as low as $504 for your basic liability-only policy to a high rate of $2,778 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.